Nest Hello, Ring 2, and Ring Pro Video Doorbells Compared

 If you are looking for a smart solution to missed parcel deliveries, dealing with cold callers at your door from the comfort of your sofa, or simply keeping your home more secure, you might be in the market for a video doorbell.
 No need to go through the trial and error by yourself - we'll tell you what you need to know when considering a video doorbell purchase.

 Out with the old, in with the new

 You may be asking what a video doorbell is and why you might need one.
 Smart doorbell cameras work together with your smartphone via an app, allowing you to see who is at your door and give you the choice to answer it or not.
 There are also other features that make a video doorbell a better choice than a traditional doorbell including two-way talk, infrared lighting (for night-time or gloomy days) and motion detection.

 Already interested?
 At 50five we want to help you find the right solutions for your needs - keep reading to find out how the main competitors in the video doorbell market compare.

 The two main brands vying for your attention are Nest and Ring.
 Let’s look at the differences that could be important to you.

-Ring has been around the longest, and the Video Doorbell 2 and Video Doorbell Pro are extremely popular on sites like Amazon and eBay.
-The Ring Pro offers more features and functionality than the Ring Video Doorbell 2.
+Ring has been around the longest - the original Ring took the world by storm.
+The Ring Video Doorbell 2 and Ring Video Doorbell Pro are extremely popular on sites like Amazon and eBay.
+The Pro offers more features and functionality than the Ring Video Doorbell 2.

 Hello is the new smart video doorbell from Nest, who also offer a range of other smart products that fully integrate with other Nest smart home platforms.
 The Nest Hello requires a low-voltage doorbell system, and a 16-24V AC transformer.